realXtend/doc/arch_article/simple2.rst

 stage.
-However, EC can be utilized with the Naali client communicating with the OpenSimulator servers running the realXtend addon (modrex) in a limited fashion, as these servers still assume the hardcoded SL model, but developers can add arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.
+However, EC can be utilized with the Naali client communicating with the OpenSimulator servers running the realXtend addon (modrex) in a limited fashion, as these servers still assume the hardcoded SL model, but developers using Naali can still add additional arbitrary client side functionality and have the data automatically stored and synchronized over the net via OpenSimulator.

 The realXtend platform does not yet solve all problems related to virtual world architectures.
 Naali does not currently address scaling